 Born: February 26, 1965 in Port Arthur, Texas

-Perhaps because of his size, Narcisse’s pass-catching talents were not noticed until his 12th-grade year at Lincoln High School in Port Arthur, Texas.
+Narcisse's pass-catching talents were not noticed until his 12th-grade year at Lincoln High School in Port Arthur, Texas.
 A standout senior season landed Narcisse a scholarship at Texas Southern University in Houston.